 The threefold ministry of preaching, warning, and teaching keeps the church from becoming sidetracked to lesser things.
 When the church diminishes the three functions of preaching, warning, and teaching, she gets off track.
 No other organization will give the gospel other than the church and her mission ministries.
 Public schools, universities, political institutions, fraternities, or lodges will not do it.
 God does not want us to duplicate what other institutions can do better.

 A preacher is not to become a psychiatrist or psychologist.
-His role is to preach, warn and teach.
+His role is to preach, warn, and teach.
 He should not trade in his pulpit for a couch.
 The trend in our day is for preachers to become amateur psychologists.
 God’s primary commission for them is to preach Christ.
 Their first call is not to fight the social ills of society.
 We expose error by preaching the truth.
 The church loses its message by dabbling in politics.
-The greatest hope for society is a maximum number of people turning to Jesus Christ.
+The greatest hope for society is the maximum number of people turning to Jesus Christ.